NumaHOP/NumaHOP/CONTRIBUTING.md

  */
 ```

-For each angularjs service, controller, filter or directive, use the following comment replacing service by any of the previously mentioned
+For each AngularJs service, controller, filter or directive, use the following comment replacing service by any of the previously mentioned
 item:
 ```js
 /**